Ulverston: Football

 Ulverston Rangers association football team has existed since 1945.
-It currently plays in the West Lancashire Football League and the Furness Football League.
+It currently plays in the West Lancashire Football League and has 2 teams in the Furness Football League.

 Rugby League

 Ulverston Amateur Rugby League Football Club plays home games at Dragley Beck, it belongs to the North West Counties Rugby League.
 It has produced several professional rugby players, including Derek Hadley.

 Other sports

 The town's two field hockey clubs, South Lakes and Ulverston, are based at Ulverston Leisure Centre.
 The town regularly has events run by Lakeland Orienteering Club.
 A parkrun event has been held every Saturday at Ford Park since 2018.

 International links

 The Royal Norwegian Honorary Consulate in Barrow-in-Furness, one of the numerous consulates of Norway, is actually located on the outskirts of Ulverston.

 The town of Ulverstone in Tasmania, Australia is named after Ulverston and likewise built at the mouth of a River Leven.

+Religion

+Christianity

+Ulverston is where George Fox and Margaret Fell established the Religious Society of Friends (Quaker) movement in 1652 at Swarthmoor Hall just outside of Ulverston.
+One of the founders of the Quaker movement Margaret Fell resided in Swarthmoor Hall and was lady of the hall from 1641.
+Swarthmoor Hall became a Quaker rest house and later became a Grade II listed building.

+Buddhism

+The New Kadampa Tradition is headquartered in the Manjushri Kadampa Meditation Centre whom purchased Conishead Priory in 1976.
+Buddhism is Ulverston's second largest religion after Christianity.

 Freedom of the Town

 The following people and military units have received the Freedom of the Town of Ulverston.